 It was a great and useful experience for me.
 I learned a lot.
 The course was well written and fully accessible for me.
 The instructor is an expert with practical knowledge displayed through the course.
-Also the fees related to the course are to my knowlege unbeatable!!!
+Also the fees related to the course are to my knowledge unbeatable!
 I am eager to enroll for another course."

 I work in a small warehouse that is controlled by the customer.
 The customer buys and ships to my facility.
 I stock, label and maintain a database and issue at the request of the customer very seldom do I make purchases.
 This course will help me with my setting up my warehouse and keeping records.
 I will continue to read the information in my work book and plan to take more courses.
 Thank you for all of the great information."

 Overall, the course is excellent.
 I have worked in logistics for eight years, and this course has given me a greater understanding."

 Some of the areas covered were much tougher than I expected.
 I have been in Logistics for many years and have not ever been involved with some areas covered.
 Thanks for the very enlightening course."